jupyterhub/jupyterhub/examples/service-fastapi/README.md

 # PUBLIC_HOST

 If you are running your service behind a proxy, or on a Docker / Kubernetes infrastructure, you might run into an error during OAuth that says `Mismatching redirect URI`.
 In the Jupterhub logs, there will be a warning along the lines of: `[W 2021-04-06 23:40:06.707 JupyterHub provider:498] Redirect uri https://jupyterhub.my.cloud/services/fastapi/oauth_callback != /services/fastapi/oauth_callback`.
-This happens because Swagger UI adds the host, as seen in the browser, to the Authorization URL.
+This happens because Swagger UI adds the request host, as seen in the browser, to the Authorization URL.

 To solve that problem, the `oauth_redirect_uri` value in the service initialization needs to match what Swagger will auto-generate and what the service will use when POST'ing to `/oauth2/token`.
 In this example, setting the `PUBLIC_HOST` environment variable to your public-facing Hub domain (e.g. `https://jupyterhub.my.cloud`) should make it work.